-“This is an industry whose continued existence depends on the end of ours,” says Thompson, whose DivestBU group meets every Sunday evening.
+“This is an industry whose continued existence depends on the end of ours,” says Thompson, whose DivestBU group meets every Sunday evening in the George Sherman Union Ziskind Lounge.
 “This is not an industry we should be tolerating.

 “Students at BU and across the country are incredibly receptive to this idea,” he says, even though their schools’ administrations are not.
 “I think a lot of it is because this is our future.
 We’re the ones who are going to be living with this.”

 Divestment campaigns have been organized at more than 270 campuses nationwide, 22 in Massachusetts, according to Shea Riester, a student divestment organizer with Better Future Project and 350.org.
 Since the movement began last fall, four colleges—Hampshire College, in Massachusetts, Sterling College, in Vermont, and Unity College and the College of the Atlantic, in Maine—have announced either that they’ve never invested in fossil fuels or that they will divest.
 Divestment advocates say universities generally carry up to 3 percent of their endowments in fossil fuels, but most do not fully disclose their investments to the public.